programmfabrik/easydb-documentation/content/webfrontend/datamanagement/search/find/_index.en.md

 ## Sorting

-The search result can be sorted according to one criterion or two search criteria.
+The search result can be sorted by up to 3 criteria.

 Depending on the selected object types/pool selection, various fields are available here.
 Fields are grouped according to their localized name.